DenisBuserski/Git/README.md

     ```
     rm -i file-3.txt
     ```
-    Since we are using "-i", we will be asked whether we want this file to be deleted.
+    Since you are using "-i", you will be asked whether you want this file to be deleted.
     ![gc-20](git-commands/gc-20.png)

 21. Check the status